traws0/ngnk-windows/readme.txt

 If you are employed or studying, we advise you obtain an explicit written permission to contribute to this project from your employer or educational institution.

+INTRO
+k objs
+ A - the type of a tagged ptr to a k obj x y z u - var names for A objs. usually x y z are the args and u is the result from the fn. xt xn xb - type, length, and bucket index of x (similarly: yt,zn..) xtc xtL xtX.. - is x of type tc,tL,tX..? xtt - is x a simple atom (not fn or dict)? xtT - is x a simple list (not table)? xR xr - refcount++ and --. if it drops to 0, free the obj (recursively if necessary) xc xl xd xa.. - content of x as a char*,long*,double*,A*.. xci xlj.. - i-th or j-th typed element: xc[i],xl[j].. error-reporting fns consume their args and return null: err("msg",x,y,z) - generic error. x,y,z are optional et(x,y,z) el() en().. - type error, length error, nyi error.. x,y,z are optional etn(a,n) eln(a,n).. - variants that consume n objs from the memory pointed by a